ekenberg/linux-timemachine/README.md

 ![Apple TimeMachine](http://ekenberg.github.io/linux-timemachine/images/mac-timemachine.png)

 Linux has rsync, bash and cron.
 Rsync can use [hard links](http://en.wikipedia.org/wiki/Hard_link) for unchanged files: only files changed since the previous backup are copied.
 This saves a lot of time and storage space.

-Still every backup is complete and self contained.
-Almost like magic.
+A few entries from my personal backup.
+As you can see, each day gets its own directory.
+Inside is a complete backup with every file from my workstation.
+Still, each day takes very little extra space, since only modified files are copied.
+The rest are hard links.
+(Don't mind the modification times - they are set by rsync to the last modification time of / on my workstation):

 ![Linux TimeMachine](http://ekenberg.github.io/linux-timemachine/images/linux-timemachine.png)

-This script is how I make system backups on my Linux workstation.

 ### Prerequisites
 * Backup to a filesystem which supports hard and soft links.
 No problem except for FAT or NTFS (Microsoft).